-This task will evaluate the ability of a standard TxDOT schedule 80 pipe support to uphold a 42 square foot sign.
-This is in excess of the current maximum 32 square feet; however, there is a need for a single support configuration to support these larger signs in some locations.
+This task evaluated the ability of a standard TxDOT schedule 80 pipe support to uphold a 42-square ft sign.
+This is in excess of the current maximum 32 square ft; however, there is a need for a single support configuration to support these larger signs in some locations.
 Static tests have shown that the capacity of single sign supports usually exceed what is calculated.
-This added capacity may make supporting sign panels larger than 32 square feet a viable option on a limited basis.
+This added capacity may make supporting sign panels larger than 32 square ft a viable option on a limited basis.